elastos/Elastos.DID.Method/Resolver/Elastos-DID-Resolver-Specification_en.md

 - service

   Optional, a string representing the service type.
 For service type, see the definition of service in the Elastos DID method specification.
-Only supports a single type of query.
+Only supports single values.
+For complex queries, use "query".

 - credential

   Optional, a string representing the credential type.
 For credential type, see the definition of credential in the Elastos Verifiable Claims Specification.
-Only supports a single type of query.
+Only supports single values.
+For complex queries, use "query".

 - query

-  Optional, query conditions in MongoDB query syntax, only  supportes the conditional syntax of MongoDB's find method
+  Optional, query conditions in MongoDB query syntax, only supports the conditional syntax of MongoDB's find method.

 - skip

   Optional, the number of documents to skip in the results set.
+The default value is 0.

 - limit

   Optional, the number of documents returned in the result set.

+  If no limit is specified, the size of the results returned is determined by the server.
+If the result set is large, the server may return a subset of the results to avoid excessive server resource consumption.

 Although all the above three parameters  `service`, `credential` and `query` are optional, they can only support one and must have one.

-The `skip` and `limit` parameters are used to provide paging support, which controls the subset of the query results should return.
+The `skip` and `limit` parameters are used to provide pagination support, which controls the subset of the query results that should be returned.

 #### id